 A risk scoring system is only as good as its calibration.
 After every deploy — PROCEED, WATCH, or overridden HOLD — log the outcome.
 Did the deploy cause an incident inside 24 hours?
 Was a rollback required?
 Did any experiment results get invalidated by the change?

 Store those outcomes alongside the original scores in a tracking table.
 After 60-90 days of outcome data, run a logistic regression against the weights and see what is actually predictive.
-Findings that show up over and over from teams that have done this:
+Findings that surface consistently across teams that have done this:

-Here is the counterintuitive part.
-The teams that get the most out of the score are not the ones deploying dozens of times a day.
-They are the ones deploying monthly or quarterly.
+The counterintuitive finding: teams that get the most out of the score are not the ones deploying dozens of times a day.
+They're the ones deploying monthly or quarterly.
 High-velocity teams build deploy intuition organically — every push is feedback.
 Low-velocity teams have no feedback loop, so every deploy is a high-stakes event with no pattern recognition behind it.
 The risk score replaces the intuition the cadence never built.

 What if one of the signal sources is unavailable when scoring runs?

-Degrade gracefully.
-A timed-out or errored signal source gets a score of 5 (neutral-high) and the overall confidence drops proportionally.
-A low-confidence PROCEED auto-promotes to WATCH.
+Degrade gracefully with a neutral-high score.
+A timed-out or errored signal source gets a score of 5 — not 0, which would falsely depress the verdict.
+Overall confidence drops proportionally, and a sub-50% confidence PROCEED auto-promotes to HOLD.
 Never let a missing signal collapse to an unconditional PROCEED — that turns a degraded system into a green light, which is exactly the failure mode the score exists to prevent.
+The PR comment should always disclose which signals scored from live data and which are estimated.

 How do you handle monorepo deploys where everything looks like it changes at once?

 Scope the blast radius analysis to the build targets that actually changed, not the entire repository.
-Bazel, Nx, and Turborepo expose affected-project graphs that map directly into dependency analysis — Nx's affected command, for one, returns the precise set of projects the commit range touches.
-The score should evaluate per-deployable-unit, not per-commit.
-One team initially scored their entire monorepo on every PR and produced HOLDs on documentation typos.
+Nx's affected command, Bazel's query --universe_scope, and Turborepo's --filter flag all return the precise set of projects a commit range touches — these map directly into blast radius analysis.
+One team scored their entire monorepo on every PR and produced HOLDs on documentation typos.
 Scoping to affected targets dropped false positives from roughly 40% to under 8%.
+The rule: evaluate per deployable unit, not per commit.

 Should the score block deploys automatically or just advise?

 Advisory-only for the first 30 days.
 Let the team see the verdicts, argue with them, and build calibration intuition against their own deploys.
 Once the false-positive rate drops below 10%, switch HOLDs to blocking with two-person override.
 WATCH stays advisory.
-Going to enforcement before the false-positive rate is under control trains engineers to override on reflex, which is worse than not having the gate at all.
+Going to enforcement before the false-positive rate is under control trains engineers to override on reflex — which is worse than not having the gate at all.
+The enforcement escalation is: advisory → blocking-with-override → blocking-with-review-gate.

 How does the score interact with feature flags and progressive delivery?

 Feature flags shrink blast radius by limiting exposure, and the score should reflect that.
-If a deploy is shipping behind a flag at 1% rollout, the effective blast radius is 1% of the calculated value.
-The agent should query the feature flag platform to apply the multiplier.
-The structural point: progressive delivery is itself a deploy safety mechanism, and the score should compose with it instead of double-counting risk.
+A deploy shipping behind a 1% canary flag has an effective blast radius of 1% of the calculated value.
+The agent should query the feature flag platform and apply a rollout percentage multiplier to the blast radius sub-score.
+Progressive delivery is itself a deploy safety mechanism — the risk score composes with it rather than double-counting the underlying change risk.

 The pre-deploy risk score is not a brake on velocity.
-Teams that ship it consistently report higher deploy frequency, because engineers deploy more often when they trust the system to flag bad timing.
+Teams that implement it consistently report higher deploy frequency — engineers ship more often when they trust the system to flag bad timing.
 The score swaps anxiety for a measurement, and trades the post-incident "we should have known" for the pre-incident "the gate caught it."

 Start with blast radius and incident rate.
-Those two signals catch most of the contextual deploy failures by themselves.[4]
+Those two signals catch most contextual deploy failures.[4]
 Add the rest as the API integrations land.
-Within 90 days of outcome calibration, the score is tuned to the specific shape of the infrastructure and the team that lives inside it.
+Within 90 days of outcome calibration, the score reflects the specific shape of your infrastructure and the team that lives inside it.

 The code was never the problem.
 The conditions were.
-Score them, or keep paying for them.
+Score them.